emtee40/Aria2App-Wiki/Setup-HTTP-DirectDownload.md

 # Aria2App setup
 Once your script is running, you need to gather the IP address of the machine.
-When you have it you can type in the address field of DirectDownload in Aria2App the full address pointing to the directory listing.
+When you have it you can select the `WEB` mode and type in the address field the full address pointing to the directory listing.

 >**Example**: If the address is 192.168.1.8 and the port is 801, then the full address is http://192.168.1.8:801/.